Are you looking for things to do in Youngstown Ohio?

 Located on the campus of my alma mater, Youngstown State University, is the Ward Beecher Planetarium.

 According to the wishes of its benefactor, there is no admission fee.
-Donations are welcomed.
+Donations are welcome.

 Clarence R Smith Mineral Museum